PGP & EEO Application Deadlines:

 Bottomline: This is an opportunity for you to let ISB know that there is more to you than what your resume and your GMAT score suggest.
 Approach it with enthusiasm, because your positivity will bring the essay to life!

 This is the good old classical statement of purpose (SoP).
-ISB wants candidates to be very clear in terms of how they want their careers to shape up, especially in the near future (3-5 years after MBA) and in the long term (8-10 years after MBA).
+ISB wants candidates to be very clear in terms of how they want their careers to shape up, especially in the short term (3-5 years after MBA) and in the long term (8-10 years after MBA).

 This essay is best addressed along 3 major points.